ICA0011/eksam-parse-yaml-ihbobul/README.md

 ## Parsing yaml

-You need to find out what user has admin permissions and return the name Information about file structure is available
+You need to find out what user has admin permissions and return the **full name** of the user Information about file structure is available
 ```
 - username